hyperledger/indy-hipe/text/connection-protocol/README.md

 #### Standard Invitation Encoding

 Using a standard invitation encoding allows for easier interoperability between multiple projects and software platforms.
+Using a URL for that standard encoding provides a built in fallback flow for users who are unable to automatically process the invitation.
+Those new users will load the URL in a browser as a default behavior, and will be presented with instructions on how to install software capable of processing the invitation.
+Already onboarded users will be able to process the invitation without loading in a browser via mobile app URL capture, or via capability detection after being loaded in a browser.

 The standard invitation format is a URL with a Base64URLEncoded json object as a query parameter.
-Using a URL allows mobile apps to register as handlers for the URL for users who already have a Wallet App installed, and new users can be provided with getting started instructions.

 The Invitation URL format is as follows, with some elements described below: